eastmallingresearch/Shotgun_metagenomics/Taxonomy/README.md

   20
 done
 ```
-## Bracken
+## Estimate abundances

 Braken is used to estimate abundances from kraken reports...

 However kraken seem to already do this  - and the output is more useful.
-The below is fast, but doesn't give the full taxonomy, only the level bracken was run at (e.g. only gives species, not the full taxonomy).
+The below is the standard bracken pipeline.
+It's fast, but doesn't give the full taxonomy, only the level bracken was run at (e.g. only gives species, not the full taxonomy).

 ```shell
 for KR in $PROJECT_FOLDER/data/taxonomy/kraken/*.report.out; do